 The easiest “obstacle” to mimic is the running.
 Yes, these extreme races are mostly running.
 So, if you want to succeed, you have to pound the pavement (or better yet the trails).
 Figure out the distance of your race and try to work up to running that mileage.
 You don’t necessarily have to run the entire distance without breaks.
 During the race, stopping for the obstacles gives you much needed breaks to catch your breath.

 My race was extremely hilly and the organizers tend to choose locations with hills.
 So, you also should practice running (or at least jogging) hilly areas if you can find some in your location.
 Hills are tough to complete if you’ve never trained on them.

 A lot of people try to mimic the obstacles in their backyard.
 While this is a good idea, it’s hard to mimic them all.
 What you need to do is strengthen the core muscle groups that the obstacles require.
 So, try to do complete workouts that challenge the upper and lower body and the core.

 The core is especially important if you want to master the Savage Race (or any obstacle course run for that matter).
 You’ll need stability, especially on the obstacles and the hills, and a strong core really helps in that regard.

 When I ran the Tough Mudder, I saw scores of people fall on the hills and the obstacles because they couldn’t stabilize themselves in the wet, muddy conditions.
 Find a way to work the core and you’ll be in good shape.

 I recommend Beachbody’s Insanity products to work the core.
 You can see my review of Insanity (the original) to find out more.
-However, any program that works the core and the major muscle groups is ideal.
+But, anything that works the core and the major muscle groups is ideal.
 Lifting will help too.
 Get in the gym for full body lifting or do a program like P90x.
 Push-ups are extremely helpful for the climbing obstacles.